-It is important that the child's first experience with the Softband is positive.
+It is important that the child's first experience with the soft band is positive.

-- Make sure that a tamper resistant battery drawer is installed on the device when fitting a sound processor to a child below the age of 36 months. - Turn on the sound processor, attach to the test rod, and listen to the device to ensure it is functioning. - Put the Softband on the child's head, loosely at first, with the connection disc against the mastoid or some other bony part of the skull.
+- Turn on the sound processor, attach to the test rod, and listen to the device to ensure it is functioning. - Put the soft band on the child's head, loosely at first, with the connection disc against the mastoid or some other bony part of the skull.
 Make sure that the whole disc is in contact with the skin.
-Avoid placing the disc against the temporal bone as this may be uncomfortable for the child. - Tighten the Softband to ensure an effective sound transmission can be achieved, but loose enough in order not to cause any discomfort.
-You should be able to put a finger between the Softband and the child's skull. - Attach the sound processor to the connection plate on the Softband. - Ask the parent or caregiver to talk to the child.
+Avoid placing the disc against the temporal bone as this may be uncomfortable for the child. - Tighten the soft band so that an effective sound transmission can be achieved, but loose enough so as not to cause any discomfort.
+You should be able to put a finger between the soft band and the child's skull. - Attach the sound processor to the connection plate on the soft band. - Ask the parent or caregiver to talk to the child.
 It is important that the first sound experience is positive.
 Observe how the child reacts to the sound. - Use a safety line to avoid losing the sound processor during out-of-clinic trials.